Tiled background

 • If you've not bought a device for Uni yet our Library and Student IT Advice Team have produced a guide with top tips.
 You can also access 5 free copies of Office 365 for your devices and OneDrive to save your work.

 • Be sure to collect your Campus Card, also known as your Student ID Card as soon as you arrive at Leeds Beckett.
-Your Campus Card gives you access to buildings/sport facilities as well as borrowing books and printing.
+Your Campus Card gives you access to the Library and other buildings and facilities, as well as borrowing books and printing.
 If there are any issues with your Campus Card then Student Advice can help.

-• If you have a known disability register with the Disability Advice team as soon as possible to ensure you are properly supported throughout your studies.
+• If you have a known disability find out about the support available from the University's Disability Advice service as soon as possible to ensure you are properly supported throughout your studies.

 • You need to set up multi-factor authentication to keep you secure online and ensure your passwords are secure.
-Our IT Support web pages also help you connect to Wi-Fiaccess your email, attend online lectures and meetings and more and 24/7 IT support is available via phone and chat.
+Our IT Support web pages also help you connect to Wi-Fiaccess your email, attend online lectures and meetings and more.
+IT support is available via phone and chat.

-• New undergraduates, most level 5 students and Leeds Law School taught postgraduates register their attendance using the SEAts mobile app.
+• Most students register their attendance using the SEAtS mobile app.
 This is linked to your personal timetable, showing the specific sessions where you need to register.
 Download the app from the App Store or Google Play; log in, find your upcoming session, and scan the QR code or enter the 6-digit one-time code shared by your lecturer.
-Our web page provides further information and FAQs.
+Our SEAtS web page provides further information and FAQs.

 • MyBeckett is the university's virtual learning environment where you'll find your modules, reading lists, support and opportunities.